dnoach/xdr-elk-stack/README.md

 However then I also looked into ingesting other data sources, especially Cortex XDR (also Palo Alto product).
 I learned the logs format and adapted similar configuration here.

-The following versions are tested and works wiht this configurations, otherwise you might have to adjust for the added/missing fields.
+The following versions are tested and works with this configurations, otherwise you might have to adjust for the added/missing fields.

 * Cortex XDR 2.4, Elasticsearch 7.4